Are you feeling like you’re lagging behind the competition and badly needed some actionable digital marketing tips?

-Influencer marketing is especially effective on millennials, since 70% of consumer millennials are influenced by the recommendations of their peers in making buying decisions.
+This is since 70% of consumer millennials are influenced by the recommendations of their peers in making buying decisions.

 So what do other small business owners get wrong with influencer marketing, you ask?

-Many small business owners still think that doing lots of guest blogging (a form of influencer marketing) and getting lots of backlinks will boost SEO and drive traffic.
+Many small business owners still think that doing lots of guest blogging and getting lots of backlinks will boost SEO and drive traffic.

 - Brand promotion.

-- Building credibility by leaning on the shoulders of industry giants.
+- Building credibility and your online presence as well by leaning on the shoulders of industry giants.